 Effort = Results by Roger Penske.

-Others may have pictures of places they want to vacation to or of their family that inspires them.
+Others may have pictures of places they want to vacation to or of their family that inspire them.

 What is your favorite thing to set up your home office?
 What things do you need to be more comfortable and productive?